The Intercept: Reality Winner controversy

-In early June 2017, The Intercept published a National Security Agency document that asserts Russian intelligence successfully hacked an American voter registration and poll software company, and used information culled to phish state election officials.
-The document was mailed from a source inside NSA, who did not reveal their identity to Intercept writers.
+In early June 2017, The Intercept published a National Security Agency document that asserted that Russian intelligence had successfully hacked an American voter registration and poll software company and used information culled from it to phish state election officials.
+The document was mailed from a source inside the NSA, who did not reveal their identity to Intercept writers.
 One hour after publication, Reality Winner, a 25-year-old NSA contract employee, was arrested by the Federal Bureau of Investigation and charged under the Espionage Act of 1917.
-The article bolstered public suspicion that Russia interfered in the 2016 election.
-The document states that Russian intelligence attempted to crack the log-in information of the employees of a vendor providing voter registration software and databases for states to use with their election systems.
+The article bolstered public suspicion that Russia had interfered in the 2016 election.
+The document stated that Russian intelligence had attempted to crack the log-in information of the employees of a vendor providing voter registration software and databases for states to use with their election systems.
 It stated that the Russians were successful enough that they were able to email 122 election officials, by posing as employees of the vendor.
 According to David Folkenflik of National Public Radio, "[a]n Intercept reporter shared a photo of the papers with a source, a government contractor whom he trusted, seeking to validate it.
 The printout included a postmark of Augusta, Ga., and microdots, a kind of computerized fingerprint.
 The contractor told his bosses, who informed the FBI."
 NSA quickly identified the leaker of the documents.

 Verifying the legitimacy of leaked documents is common journalism practice, as is protecting third parties who may be harmed incidentally by the leak being published.
 However, professional media outlets who receive documents or recordings from confidential sources do not, as a practice, share the unfiltered primary evidence with a federal agency for review or verification, as it is known that metadata and unique identifiers may be revealed that were not obvious to the journalist, and the source exposed.

 According to the FBI, the evidence chain led to the arrest of Winner, a young Air Force veteran who was working in Georgia for Pluribus International Corporation, an NSA contractor, when the document was mailed to The Intercept.
-The Intercept has been criticized for unprofessional handling of the document, and indifference to the source's safety.
+The Intercept was criticized for unprofessional handling of the document and indifference to the source's safety.